All Episodes

 So those are the three choices, but there's actually a fourth choice for Harry Reid.

-And the fourth choice for Harry Reid is to take this bill that they send over today, and maybe take some things out of the bill that they sent over previously, and then combine it with Dingy Harry's own bill and come up with a brand new bill that has everything in it Obama wants, and then send that back to Eric Cantor.
+And the fourth choice for Harry Reid is to take this bill that they send over today and maybe take some things out of the bill that they sent over previously and then combine it with Dingy Harry's own bill and come up with a brand new bill that has everything in it Obama wants and then send that back to Eric Cantor.

-Now, here's the SP story that I referenced earlier.
+Now, here's the S ⁇ P story that I referenced earlier.

-See what it is nuclear phase out.
+See, what is nuclear phasing?

 Here it is.